 New and knew are just two of the words that can be confusing because of their similarities.
 Familiarize yourself with the following list of commonly confused words.
 Recognizing these words in your own writing and in other pieces of writing can help you choose the correct word to avoid confusing the reader and, ultimately, being incorrect in your writing.

-Commonly Confused Words
+Table 2.1 Examples of Commonly Confused Words